Zehelein/pg-transactional-outbox/lib/README.md

 The outbox service that gets notified when new inbox rows are created is initialized via the `initializeOutboxService` function.
 The configuration input parameter includes the connection details to the PostgreSQL database with the role that has the "replication" permission.
-The other parameters define the database schema name where the outbox table is located, the name of the used PostgreSQL replication, and the name of the used PostgreSQL logical replication slot.
+The configuration also includes the database schema/table for the outbox table, the name of the used PostgreSQL replication, and the name of the used PostgreSQL logical replication slot.
 The second parameter is the callback function which is executed whenever a new outbox message arrived.
 The implementation of this functionality must provide the logic to send the message via e.g. RabbitMQ or Kafka.

 ## Inbox